acekyd/http-status-codes/README.md

 # http-status-codes
 A simple project to show most common status codes and how they are implemented.
+You can read about the article series on on Pusher's blog - [Part 1](https://pusher.com/tutorials/http-response-codes-part-1) and [Part 2](https://pusher.com/tutorials/http-response-codes-part-2).

 ## Setup